Chapter 9: Annual Conference Programs

 9.6 Budget

-Estimates should be made for the following items in the program budget: handouts, speakers' expenses and honoraria, and any special equipment a non-librarian speaker might require.
-Costs to be considered for handouts may include such things as: photocopying, mailing to conference site, etc.
+Estimates should be made for the following items in the program budget: handouts, speaker honoraria, and any special equipment speakers might require.

 9.6.1 Speaker costs